al-duncan/azure_crc_frontend/README.md

 # azure_crc_frontend
-My frontend for the Cloud Resume Challenge using Azure
+My frontend for the Cloud Resume Challenge using Azure.